tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 }
 ```

-> **Note**: Failure to delete due to permissions or business rules is indicated by "false", while unexpected errors should be indicated using the "fail" callback.
+> **Note**: Failure to delete due to permissions or business rules should be indicated by `canDelete: false`, while unexpected errors should be indicated using the `fail` callback.

 ### `tinycomments_delete_comment`

-The `tinycomments_delete_comment` function should asynchronously return a flag indicating whether the comment/comment thread was removed using the `done` callback.
+The `tinycomments_delete_comment` function should asynchronously return a flag indicating whether the comment or comment thread was removed using the `done` callback.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_delete_comment` function is given a request (req) object as the first parameter, which has these fields:

-* **conversationUid**: The uid of the conversation the reply is a part of.
+* **conversationUid**: The uid of the conversation the reply is targeting.
 * **commentUid**: The uid of the comment to delete (cannot be the same as conversationUid)

-The done callback needs to take an object of the form:
+The `done` callback should accept the following object:
 ```js
 {
   canDelete: boolean, // whether or not an individual comment can be deleted